2D score based estimation of heterogeneous treatment effects: Preliminaries

 The CATE can be viewed as an ATE in a subpopulation defined by $\{X=x\}$, i.e. the ATE conditioned on membership in the subgroup.

 We also recall the propensity score \citep{Rosenbaum83}, denoted by $e(X)$, and defined as

 Thus, $e(X)$ is the the probability of receiving treatment for a unit with covariate $X$.
-In addition, we consider prognostic scores, denoted by $p(X)$, for potential outcomes and we use the conventional definition as the predicted outcome under the control condition: We restrict our attention to the case of no effect modification so that there is a single prognostic score $p(X)$, satisfying the following condition \citep[Proposition 1 in][]{Hansen08}:
+In addition, we consider prognostic scores, denoted by $p(X)$, for potential outcomes.
+The prognostic score is first defined by \citet{Hansen08} as any quantity $p(X)$ that satisfies

+and in this manuscript, we use the conventional definition as the predicted outcome under the control condition \citep{Aikens20}:

 We are interested in constructing a 2d summary of treatment effects based on propensity and prognostic scores.
 Instead of conditioning on the entire covariates or a subset of it in the CATE function, we express our estimand, named as scored-based subgroup CATE, by conditioning on the two scores: